abotw/Docs-BD/docs/hadoop-02.md

 ### On hadoop02 (The Resource Manager):

-Repeat the process so hadoop02 can also talk to the others2:
+Repeat the process so hadoop02 can also talk to the others:

 ```Bash
 ssh-keygen -t rsa